vpetreski/playground.kt/README.md

 - [ExtensionFunctions](src/main/kotlin/extensions/ExtensionFunctions.kt) - extension functions, examples, standard library
 - [SumExtensionFunction](src/main/kotlin/extensions/SumExtensionFunction.kt) - small task to create extension function
 - [CallingExtensions](src/main/kotlin/extensions/CallingExtensions.kt) - how extensions interact with inheritance and can extensions hide members
+- With extensions, we can keep our classes and interfaces APIs minimal and write everything else as extension, but keep them close together.
+- We can use extensions when we don't control some class or interface, many existing Java libraries have companion libraries with a number of extensions.